How to Disable File, Plugin & Theme Editor in WordPress?

 Talking about my recommendation, I suggest you edit the wp-config.php file if you are a techy person and comfortable with the server-side interface.

+But if you are a newbie, then a plugin way to disable files, plugins, and theme editor is best for you.
 I hope this article helps you.
-Do share if you are facing any problem following the above steps in the comment section below.
+Do share if you are facing any problems following the above steps in the comment section below.

 Sunny Kumar

-Number of posts: 159
+Number of posts: 145

 Hi, I'm Sunny Kumar, a passionate tech enthusiast and a blogger from New Delhi, India.
 With a degree in IT from IIT-D and expertise in SEO, Cloud Computing, Telecom & Networking, and CEH, I specialize in various technical fields, including SEO, WordPress Development, and PC Building.
 And being a proficient WordPress user, I’m dedicated to delivering quality content and a remarkable user experience.